 Biologists use the theory of evolution when trying to understand how living things work.
 Theory in the sense of mechanisms of evolution at the most basic level: that of genes through to the level of a particular population of a species.
 New species of trees have come into existence through spontaneous changes, mutations, of some of the genes of an individual that makes it just slightly better able to develop, survive and reproduce itself.
 The rate of reproduction, as numbers of offspring that themselves will come to reproduce, is measurable as a precise ratio.

 It is individual trees of a forest that survive and reproduce, or fail.
 Speciation operates at the levels of individual genes and the individual organisms that embody the genetic changes.
 In popular speech this is known as Darwinian survival of the fittest.
-This is not the fitness important to an athlete, but in the sense of individuals that are best fitted for their habitat and niche produce the most descendants.
+This is not the fitness important to an athlete, but in the sense of individuals that are best adapted for where they live produce the most descendants.
 A population of a species will increase in size and density until it runs out of space and resources or faces direct competition with other species sufficiently similar to be living in the same place.
 However, the concept of competition for mates within species and for resources between species does not conform readily to the concept of high levels of connectedness and inter-dependencies between most or all species in an ecosystem.

-An approach to this question of coherence and unified power of a natural system is to propose that the forest has emergent properties that come into being, are activated, because of the complex interactions of the numerous populations of plants, animals and fungi within the boundary of the forest.
-It can be proposed that complexity arising from many different living things and their interactions produces order and coherence amongst the entire forest.
+An approach to this question of coherence and unified power of a natural system is to propose that the forest has emergent properties that come into being because of complex interactions of numerous populations of plants, animals and fungi within the forest.
+It is proposed that complexity arising from different living things and their interactions produces order and coherence amongst the entire forest.
 The proposition of emergent properties has been formalized as the theory of holism and the related systems biology, as in taking the holistic approach to a problem.
 That a forest for example, can best be understood from a perspective that includes as many species as possible.
-How this can be done, and examples of holism applied to ecosystems are often found in the field of computational and mathematical modelling used to analyze complex adaptive systems.
-But the question then arises: can holism provide understanding of the natural world without reductionist studies to provide information to test these models?
+How this can be done, and examples of holism applied to ecosystems are often found in the field of computational and mathematical modelling used to analyze systems.
+But the question then arises: can holism provide understanding of the natural world works without reductionist studies to provide data to test these models?